 Unlike the basic Chinese sweet and sour sauce that is made by combining vinegar and sugar, the sweet and sour sauce of this chicken dish is made by mixing together sugar and tamarind juice.
 Yes, it is still sweet and sour but the tamarind gives the sauce a fruity and richer flavor that vinegar does not have.

-- 2 stalks of lemongrass, white part only, finely sliced
+2 stalks lemongrass, white parts only, finely sliced

-- Vietnamese cilantro (sometimes called Vietnamese mint) or cilantro leaves, for garnish
+Fresh Vietnamese cilantro (sometimes called Vietnamese mint), or cilantro leaves, for garnish

 Gather the ingredients.

-In a bowl or resealable plastic bag, place the chicken, sugar, fish sauce, chilis, garlic, pepper, and lemongrass.
-Mix well and leave to marinate in the fridge for at least 30 minutes.
+In a bowl or resealable plastic bag, place chicken, sugar, fish sauce, chiles, garlic, pepper, and lemongrass.
+Mix well and leave to marinate in fridge for at least 30 minutes.

-Heat the vegetable oil in a wok or frying pan over medium-high heat.
-Strain the chicken, reserving any marinade, and lightly brown in the hot oil.
+Heat vegetable oil in a wok or frying pan over medium-high heat.
+Strain chicken, reserving any marinade, and lightly brown in the hot oil.

 Add the carrot slices (or diced bell pepper) and cook for another 30 seconds.

-Pour in the marinade, broth and tamarind extract (or paste).
+Pour in marinade, broth, and tamarind extract (or paste).
 Stir well.
-Lower the heat, cover and simmer for 10 minutes.
+Lower heat, cover, and simmer for 10 minutes.